-What is Nascobal (cyanocobalamin (nasal))?
+What is Nascobal nasal?

-Cyanocobalamin nasal may also be used for purposes not listed in this medication guide.
+Nascobal may also be used for purposes not listed in this medication guide.

 You should not use this medicine if you are allergic to cobalt, or if you have Leber's disease.

-You should not use this medicine if you are allergic to cyanocobalamin or cobalt, or if you have Leber's disease (an inherited form of vision loss).
-Cyanocobalamin can lead to optic nerve damage (and possibly blindness) in people with Leber's disease.
+You should not use Nascobal if you are allergic to Nascobal or cobalt, or if you have Leber's disease (an inherited form of vision loss).
+This medicine can lead to optic nerve damage (and possibly blindness) in people with Leber's disease.

-iron or folic acid deficiency;
+an iron or folic acid deficiency.

-How should I use Nascobal (cyanocobalamin (nasal))?
+How should I use Nascobal nasal?

 Your dose needs may change if you become pregnant, if you breast-feed, or if you eat a vegetarian diet.
 Tell your doctor about any changes in your diet or medical condition.

-To treat pernicious anemia, you may have to use cyanocobalamin for the rest of your life.
+For pernicious anemia, you may have to use Nascobal for the rest of your life.
 Do not stop using the medicine unless your doctor tells you to.
-Untreated vitamin B12 deficiency can lead to a recurrence of anemia and irreversible nerve damage.
+Untreated vitamin B12 deficiency can lead to anemia or irreversible nerve damage.

 Pernicious anemia is also treated with folic acid to help maintain red blood cells.
-However, folic acid will not treat Vitamin B12 deficiency and will not prevent possible damage to the spinal cord.
-Use all of your medications as directed.
+Folic acid alone will not treat Vitamin B12 deficiency or prevent possible damage to the spinal cord.
+Use all medications as directed.

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?